Urban-Meteorology-Reading/UMEP-Workshop/source/BackGroundMet/SEB.rst

 Each of these fluxes can be directly measured or modelled using several methods (and data inputs).

-Examples of instruments in the :ref:`URAO` are listed.
-From papers you will be able to determine how the fluxes and other variables are measured at the site you are studying.

 Radiation fluxes
 ----------------------
 Various types of radiometers are used.
 For shortwave radiation, pyranometers are used, and for longwave radiation, pyrgeometers are used.
 The source area or field of view of a radiation sensor is fixed by geomtery.